iamrasel/lunar-launcher/README.md

 </div>

-There is also another way to support, just go through this [Amazon affiliate link](https://amzn.to/3gWFktS) while shopping there.
-It won't cost you any extra bucks, win-win for both of us. 😉
+There is also another way to support, just go through this [Amazon affiliate link](https://amzn.to/3gWFktS) while shopping there. \
+It doesn't cost you anything extra, which is a win-win for the both of us. 😉